racedisparityaudit/style-guide/measure-page.md

 ### Suppression rules

-Has data been excluded from the analysis because small sample sizes make it unreliable, or for any other reason?
-Please specify.
+Specify here if data has been excluded from the analysis to protect confidentiality, because small sample sizes make it unreliable, or for any other reason.

-If no data has been excluded, leave this section blank.

-### Disclosure control

-Has data been excluded from the analysis to protect confidentiality?
-Please specify.

 If no data has been excluded, leave this section blank.

 ### Contact – Person primarily responsible for source